molee1905/ShenMa/README.md

     1. press `shift+cmd+p`

     2. type `create sc`, and choose the command to create sc
-    3. type `format js`, and choose the command to format js

 * Use Shortcut

     1. press `ctrl+cmd+n` to create sc
-    2. press `ctrl+cmd+f` to format js base on eslint

 then, you will be required to input `sc name` from the the input panel at the bottom of sublime, for the first time when you use, you will be required to input `sc path` too.